-- 9. Joinder of Defendants is proper because they engaged in a series of transactions to illegally reproduce and distribute the same Video, using the same highly-interactive online protocol, and unlawfully "sharing" the exact same File in the same BitTorrent swarm.
-Specifically, the Defendants intentionally entered and participated in a single BitTorrent swarm that was formed for the purpose of exchanging pieces of the File, which was entirely unique to that swarm.
-The File, in this case, was a specific digital reproduction of the Video.
-The series of transactions in this case involved exchanging pieces of the File containing the Video with other Defendants in the group of individuals who were sharing pieces of the File among one another (i.e. the swarm) to obtain a complete copy of the Video.
-Plaintiff's agents observed multiple swarms involved in reproducing and distributing the Video, but the Defendants in this action joined in one swarm. - 10.
-Joinder is also proper because Defendants participated in a civil conspiracy to illegally reproduce and distribute the Video.
-The Defendants intentionally entered a swarm for the purpose of collaborating with the other Defendants and numerous third parties to conduct illegal distribution and reproduction of the particular File containing the Video.
+9. Joinder of Defendants is proper because they engaged in a series of transactions to illegally reproduce and distribute the Video amongst each other.
+Specifically, the Defendants intentionally entered and participated in a single BitTorrent swarm that was formed for the purpose of exchanging pieces of a file that was unique to the swarm.
+The file, in this case, was a specific digital reproduction of the Video.
+The series of transactions in this case involved exchanging pieces of the Video file with other Defendants in the group of individuals who were sharing pieces of the file among one another (i.e., the swarm) to obtain a complete copy of the Video.
+Plaintiff's agents observed multiple swarms involved in reproducing and distributing the Video, but the Defendants in this action joined in one swarm.

+10. Joinder is also proper because Defendants participated in a civil conspiracy to illegally reproduce and distribute the video.
+The Defendants intentionally entered a swarm for the purpose of collaborating with the other Defendants and numerous third parties to conduct illegal distribution and reproduction of the particular Video file.
 The Defendants were collectively engaged in the conspiracy even if they were not engaged in the swarm contemporaneously because they all took concerted action that contributed to the chain of data distribution.
-Plaintiff has asserted a right to relief jointly and severally against the Defendants. - 11.
-Joinder is also proper at the early stage of the litigation because, upon information and belief, a single individual can be associated with multiple IP addresses.
-Due to the dynamic nature of most consumer IP address assignments, an individual's IP address can change frequently.
+Plaintiff has asserted a right to relief jointly and severally against the Doe Defendants.

+11. Joinder is also proper at the early stage of the litigation because, upon information and belief, a single individual can be associated with multiple IP addresses.
+Due to the dynamic nature of consumer IP address assignments, an individual's IP address can change frequently.
 Thus, Plaintiff's monitoring software, which identifies infringing activity by IP address, may identify multiple instances of infringing activity that are actually associated with a single individual.
-In other words, it is likely that multiple Doe Defendants (i.e. IP addresses listed on Exhibit A) are, in fact, a single individual.
+In other words, it is likely that multiple Does (i.e., IP addresses listed on Exhibit A) are, in fact, a single individual.
 For example, in the past, a single individual was associated with nearly one-third of the IP addresses contained in an initial complaint.
 Joinder of identical claims against a single individual is encouraged under the Federal Rules and conserves the resources of this Court.

-- 12. Finally, Defendants share the same questions of law with respect to copyright infringement, including but not limited to: - (A) Whether "copying" has occurred within the meaning of the Copyright Act; - (B) Whether entering a torrent swarm constitutes a willful act of infringement; - (C) Whether entering a torrent swarm constitutes a civil conspiracy; and - (D) Whether and to what extent Plaintiff has been damaged by the Defendant's conduct. - 13.
+12. Further, Defendants share the same questions of law with respect to copyright infringement, including but not limited to:

+(A) Whether "copying" has occurred within the meaning of the Copyright Act;

+- (B) Whether entering a torrent swarm constitutes a willful act of infringement; - (C) Whether entering a torrent swarm constitutes a civil conspiracy; and - (D) Whether and to what extent Plaintiff has been damaged by the Defendant's conduct.

 Supporting the propriety of joinder in this case is the underlying nature of the BitTorrent file distribution protocol.
-The BitTorrent protocol is different than the standard peer-to-peer ("P2P") protocol used for such networks as Kazaa, Grokster and Limewire.
+The BitTorrent protocol is different than the standard peerto-peer ("P2P") protocol used for such networks as Kazaa, Grokster and Limewire.
 Unlike standard P2P networks, every BitTorrent downloader is also an uploader of the illegally transferred file.
 Further, the BitTorrent protocol breaks an individual file into small pieces, which are shared among a group of collaborators.
 Standard P2P protocols involve the one-to-one transfer of whole files.
 Use of the BitTorrent protocol provides significant benefits to swarm participants that derive from its distributed and collaborative nature, but it also makes its users susceptible to joinder.
+Here, the Doe Defendants, by virtue of their use of the BitTorrent protocol, acted and are continuing to act as part of a networked system designed to infringe Plaintiff's copyright.